U.S. being left behind after Asia forms world's biggest trade bloc -U.S. Chamber | Business

 RCEP covers 30% of the global economy and 30% of the global population, joining for the first time Asian powers China, Japan and South Korea.
 It aims in coming years to progressively lower tariffs across many areas.
 The United States is absent from both RCEP and the successor to the Trans-Pacific Partnership (TPP), leaving the world's biggest economy out of two trade groups that span the world's fastest-growing region.

-Myron Brilliant, executive vice president of the Chamber, said the Trump administration had moved to confront unfair trade practices by China but secured only limited new opportunities for U.S. exporters in other parts of Asia.
-President Donald Trump in early 2017 quit the TPP agreement, which his predecessor, Barack Obama, had negotiated as part of a U.S. pivot to Asia.
+Myron Brilliant, executive vice president of the Chamber, said U.S. President Donald Trump's administration had moved to confront unfair trade practices by China but secured only limited new opportunities for U.S. exporters in other parts of Asia.
+Trump in early 2017 quit the TPP agreement, which his predecessor, Barack Obama, had negotiated as part of a U.S. pivot to Asia.
 Trump has not concluded any comprehensive new trade deals in Asia since then, Brilliant said.

 He underscored the importance of the Asia-Pacific market, citing forecasts that call for an average growth rate of over 5% in 2021 and a rapid expansion in the middle class.